 On November 1, 2021, the District entered into a ground lease and sublease agreement with the Cleveland County Public Facilities Authority.
 The Authority issued \$13.255 million in revenue bonds to finance improvements to Aerospace/Wellness Center/IT Services Expansion and public safety law enforcement driver training course and an outdoor firing range.
 The sublease is payable over 14 years.
-The total amount outstanding as of June 30, 2022, was \$15,106,281, including debt premium.
+The total amount outstanding as of June 30, 2024, was \$11.3 million.

 On May 1, 2022, the District entered into a ground lease and sublease agreement with the Cleveland County Public Facilities Authority.
 The Authority issued \$5.935 million in revenue bonds to finance acquisition, construction, improvement, equipping and furnishing the construction of a new indoor gun range.
 The sublease is payable over 9 years.
-The total amount outstanding as of June 30, 2022, was \$6,263,227, including debt premium.
+The total amount outstanding as of June 30, 2024, was \$4.9 million.